 Other: Sixth Form Council Representative Class Elections, Sixth Form surveys, Volunteering, Why Go to University?
 Gap Years?
 Star Futures – studying abroad?
 FGM to be covered in tutor time etc.

-Mutual respect is at the core of our Academy life.
-Students learn to treat each other and staff with respect.
+Mutual respect is at the core of our Academy life. pupils learn to treat each other and staff with respect.
 This is evident when walking around The Academy.
-We actively promote respect and this is seen throughout the various relationships between students and staff.
+We actively promote respect and this is seen throughout the various relationships between pupils and staff.
 It also part of the Academy’s 5Rs+1.

 Assembly focus: Tolerance and Respect, Human Trafficking, Black History Month etc.